HypothesisWorks/hypothesis/docs/supported.rst

 Coverage works out of the box with Hypothesis (and Hypothesis has 100% branch coverage in its own tests).
 However you should probably not use Coverage, Hypothesis and PyPy together.
-Because Hypothesis does quite a lot of CPU heavy work compared to normal tests, it really exacerbates...
+Because Hypothesis does quite a lot of CPU heavy work compared to normal tests, it really exacerbates the performance problems the two normally have working together.

 ------------------------
 Regularly verifying this